jeffe107/BIgMAG/README.md

 Or even better, if you want to explore BIgMAG and interact directly with it, please visit this link (it is not a virus, we promise!): https://bigmag.online/ (please be patient, we are using a free account in Render with 0.5 CPUs 😢)

 ## Dashboard
 After the successful execution of the [MAGFlow](https://github.com/jeffe107/MAGFlow) or [nf-core/mag](https://nf-co.re/mag/5.3.0/parameters/#:~:text=Make%20a%20BIgMAG%20input%20file%20including%20GUNC%20results.), you are ready to display the dashboard and start exploring your data.
-For this, you will need Conda, Mamba (recommended versions 23.3.1 and 1.3.1) or [pip](https://pip.pypa.io/en/stable/installation/) installed in your local system.
-You can create the environment or install the components with:
+For this, you will need Conda or Mamba (recommended versions 23.3.1 and 1.3.1) installed in your local system.
+You can create the environment with:
 ```bash
  <conda/mamba> create -n BIgMAG --file BIgMAG/requirements.txt
  <conda/mamba> activate BIgMAG